 “Lieutenant Colonel Lawson, reporting as ordered, sir!”
 The petite brunette stood at rigid attention, hand held in a textbook salute, seeming to take no notice of the irritated expression of her new commanding officer.

-The middle aged general, standing head and shoulders above the petite woman, continued to scowl openly at her for several seconds before finally snapping a salute in return.
-Jessica dropped her own salute, but remained at attention as she waited for the General to speak.
+The middle-aged general, his barely average height still sufficient to loom head-and-shoulders over his subordinate, continued to scowl silently for several seconds before finally snapping a salute in return.
+Jessica dropped her own hand in response, but remained at textbook-perfect attention as she waited for the General to speak.

 Was he hoping to ALSO yell at me for improper decorum?
 What an asshole… “Sir, there is always a huge influx of leave requests once we hit one week outside the Paragon Return window, and since there was no notice of when our new commanding off-…”

 “And you think that’s a valid excuse, Colonel?”
 The General stalked around Jessica as he snarled his interruption.
 “You’ve left this command DANGEROUSLY understaffed because you didn’t think you could deny them a few days off?
-Even simply STAGGERING your troops’ leave?
+Even long enough to simply STAGGER your troops’ leave?
 Did NONE of this occur to you?”

 You promised not to be insubordinate.
 Don’t break your promise on the first day.
-“Sir, Alpha and Bravo companies are mostly depleted at present, but Charlie is at nearly full strength and I’m personally able to respond to any major threats, sir.”
+“Sir, Alpha and Bravo companies are mostly depleted at present, but Charlie remains at operational strength.
+And I’m personally able to respond to any major threats, sir.”

 “And you think that YOU make a sufficient replacement for an entire company of thirty Altered soldiers?”